ItsGoldeneyes/create-react-app-starter/README.md

 # scryforme

-This is a web app that allows you to link to Scryfall searches in a debatably less user-friendly way.
+This is a web app that allows you to link to Scryfall searches in more helpful way.
+Rather than just be sent to a Scryfall page with the query's results, users will be given an explanation of the query and an opportunity to refine the search before being sent to Scryfall.

 ## Usage